WesleyBryie/ChumBucket/wiki/megathread/games.md

 ## ► DDL sites (direct download)

-* [Steam Underground - cs.rin.ru](https://cs.rin.ru/forum/viewforum.php?f=10) - Dedicated game piracy forum.
+* [cs.rin.ru / Steam Underground](https://cs.rin.ru/forum/viewforum.php?f=10) - Dedicated game piracy forum.
 Check [their FAQ](https://cs.rin.ru/forum/viewtopic.php?f=10&t=98158) to get the best usage out of the site.
 Best parts are the discussion and the different types of tools especially the multiplayer ones.
 Game links aren't always provided (especially for scene releases; they recommend some external sites in their FAQ) but when they are, they are on free file hosting services like zippyshare so that's another plus.
 Also includes early access games.

+* [forum.torrminatorr.com](https://forum.torrminatorr.com/) - GOG, scene, P2P, repacked games, and GNU/Linux games

 * [gamecopyworld.com](https://gamecopyworld.com/games/index.php) - Game trainers, cheats, and standalone cracks for games